-Majors are encouraged to consult with their assigned CMDI academic advisor each registration period.
-Incoming first-year students are required to meet with their advisor in CMDI during the first four terms.
+Majors are encouraged to consult an academic advisor each registration period.
+Incoming first-year students are required to meet with their advisor in CMCI during the first four terms.

-Advising is available throughout the academic year, and major degree planning tools are provided.
-However, the official tool of the university is the degree audit, students are ultimately responsible for fulfilling all degree requirements and understanding their degree audit.
-Appointments can be made with CMDI academic advisors in Buff Portal Advising.
+Advising is available throughout the academic year, and major degree tracking sheets are provided.
+However, students are ultimately responsible for fulfilling all degree requirements and understanding their degree audit.
+Appointments can be made with CMCI academic advisors in Buff Portal Advising.